Obsessive Compulsive Disorder (OCD)

 • Constant checking

-• Constant fear of contamination
+• A constant fear of contamination

 • Show aggression when their needs are not met